GLMRIS Frequently Asked Questions (FAQ)

 The GLMRIS Report defines hydrologic separation as, “the use of physical means to permanently separate two, or more, previously connected watersheds, in order to prevent the mixing of all untreated surface waters of the disconnected watersheds.”
 Some of the alternative plans in the GLMRIS Report include installation of physical barriers—made of concrete, sheetpile, earth fill, and other materials—in existing waterways.
 The physical barriers would stop the flow of surface waters and aquatic species between basins, and would be designed to control overtopping up to a 0.2% annual chance of exceedance (500-year) storm event.
 The physical barriers are also expected to impact flood risk, water quality, and navigation.

-What technologies are proposed to control ANS transfer?
+What technologies are proposed in the GLMRIS Report to control ANS transfer?

-More than 90 ANS control technologies were considered and screened for use in GLMRIS Alternatives.
-Four ANS control technologies were selected: the GLMRIS Lock; ANS Treatment Plant; Electrical Barrier; and Screened Sluice Gates.
+In the GLMRIS Report, more than 90 ANS control technologies were considered and screened for use in possible alternative plans.
+Four ANS control technologies were selected: the ‘GLMRIS’ (ANS Flushing) Lock; ANS Treatment Plant; Electrical Barrier; and Screened Sluice Gates.
 The GLMRIS Lock is a novel technology that would use ANS-treated water to flush floating plants, spores and eggs out of the lock chamber, while still allowing for vessel transportation through the waterway.
 The ANS Treatment Plant is similar to a conventional water/wastewater treatment plant process, where nuisance species would either be screened/filtered out or inactivated by ultraviolet radiation.
 Electric Barriers similar to those currently operating in Romeoville, IL would generate an electric field in the waterway to deter the passage of swimming fish.
 Screened sluice gates are proposed to exclude Great Lakes fish from swimming into the CAWS during backflow events.

 How effective are each of the proposed ANS controls?